blackboard/anthologydevdocs/docs/blackboard/uef/Start Developing for UEF/Tutorials/05-tutorials-course-leftnav.md

 }
 ```

-5. Our openPanelCD fuction posts a message to Ultra to open a new panel.
+5. Our openPanelCD function posts a message to Ultra to open a new panel.
 We'll have this panel opening make the LTI launch and display the response.

 ```js
 // COURSE-LEFTNAV tell Ultra to open our panel.
 It will send us a message back after